peteroupc/peteroupc.github.io/randmisc.md

 - A _cubic rank transmuted_ distribution (Granzotto et al. 2017\)[^23] uses parameters _&lambda;_<sub>0</sub> and _&lambda;_<sub>1</sub> in the interval [0, 1]; step 1 is modified to read: "Generate three uniform random variates in the interval [0, 1], then sort them in ascending order.
 Then, choose 1, 2, or 3 with probability proportional to these weights: \[_&lambda;_<sub>0</sub>, _&lambda;_<sub>1</sub>, 3&minus;_&lambda;_<sub>0</sub>&minus;_&lambda;_<sub>1</sub>\].
 Then set _x_ to the first, second, or third variate if 1, 2, or 3 is chosen this way, respectively."
 - Biweight distribution (Al-Khazaleh and Alzoubi 2021)[^52]: Step 1 is modified to read: "Generate a uniform random variate _x_ in [0, 1], then with probability (1&minus;_x_<sup>2</sup>)<sup>2</sup>, go to the next step.
 Otherwise, repeat this process."; or "Create a uniform PSRN _x_ with positive sign and integer part 0, then run **SampleGeometricBag** on that PSRN four times.
 If the first two results are not both 1 and if the last two results are not both 1, go to the next step; otherwise, repeat this process."

-**Transformed&ndash;transformer family.** In fact, the "X-G" families are a special case of the so-called "transformed&ndash;transformer" family of distributions introduced by Alzaatreh et al. (2013\)[^24] that uses two distributions, X and G, where X (the "transformed") is an arbitrary distribution with a PDF; G (the "transformer") is a distribution with an easy-to-compute quantile function; and _W_ is a nondecreasing function that, among other conditions, maps a number in [0, 1] to a number with the same support as X.  The following algorithm samples a random variate from this kind of family:
+**Transformed&ndash;transformer family.** In fact, the "X-G" families are a special case of the so-called "transformed&ndash;transformer" family of distributions introduced by Alzaatreh et al. (2013\)[^24] that uses two distributions, X and G, where X (the "transformed") is an arbitrary distribution with a PDF; G (the "transformer") is a distribution with an easy-to-compute quantile function; and _W_ is a nowhere decreasing function that, among other conditions, maps a number in [0, 1] to a number with the same support as X.  The following algorithm samples a random variate from this kind of family:

 1. Generate a random variate that follows the distribution X. (Or generate a uniform PSRN that follows X.) Call the number _x_.
 2. Calculate _w_ = _W_<sup>&minus;1</sup>(_x_) (where _W_<sup>&minus;1</sup>(.) is the inverse of _W_), then calculate the quantile for G of _w_ and return that quantile.
 (If _x_ is a uniform PSRN, see "Random Variate Generation via Quantiles", later.)